sharjeel-siddiqui12/mobile-marketplace-nextjs/README.md

-# Mobile Showcase Web Application
+# Mobile Marketplace Web Application

 A full-stack, modern web app built with **Next.js 15** and **React 19** for browsing, sharing, and viewing detailed information about mobile phones.
 The project features a responsive UI, image upload, SQLite database integration, and community engagement.